heythisisgordon/SyntheticErrandsScheduler-v3/docs/project_scope.md

 Project Scope: Synthetic Errands Scheduler v3

 Objective:
-Develop a modular and maintainable Synthetic Errands Scheduler that addresses the basic use case outlined in the Capstone Kickoff, incorporating advanced optimization techniques and centralized configuration for improved consistency and ease of modification.
+Develop a modular and maintainable Synthetic Errands Scheduler that addresses the basic case of a greedy scheduler where customers are assigned to the first available contractor.
+The scheduler should incorporate centralized configuration for improved consistency and ease of modification.
+The code should use the Single Responsibility Principle and Don't Repeat Yourself Principle, with emphasis on modularity and maintainability.
 Implement a robust systems engineering framework to ensure a comprehensive and well-documented approach to the project.

 In-Scope:
 1. Modular project structure with separate directories for models, utils, algorithms, and GUI components